cardstack/cardwallet/cardstack/README.md

 * Workflows:
   * Create tag
     * Automated on Fridays or manual
-    * Use current version in branch with unique identifier
+    * Use current version in branch with unique identifier (first 6 characters of a CUID)
     * Version must be bumped (patch, minor, major) through PR
   * Beta release off of a tag
     * Automated on Fridays off of most recent tag or manual off of given tag